-THE COACH clatters across the cobbles of the market square, halting in front of a marble-dressed, pink sandstone construction.
-During the Gallic occupation a monarch had embellished a squat Romanesque fortress, adding gossamer spires shooting skyward in an ethereal homage to the Eternal.
+THE COACH bumps across the cobbles of the market square, halting in front of a marble-dressed, pink sandstone construction.
+During the Gallic time a monarch had enhaced a squat Romanesque fortress, adding gossamer spires shooting skyward in an ethereal homage to the Eternal.

-BURUTZAGI ZUMAYA, Bishop of Haute-Navarre, stands on the sweep of steps to receive his guest.
+Burutzagi Zumaya, Bishop of Haute-Navarre, stands on the sweep of steps to receive his guest.
 “This is a delightful surprise,” he says, embracing his old friend.
 “No one pries you out of that tomb up there.”
-Jakome rarely ventures down into town.
+Jakome rarely ventures into town.
 Zagi visits him, not the other way around.

 “I’ve something on my mind,” whispers Jak.
 “I couldn’t sleep last night from stewing about it.
 Actually, I haven’t slept well in weeks.”